 About

-- We’re the only animal welfare organization in B.C. with the authority to enforce animal cruelty laws; our animal protection officers are on the road rescuing animals every day.
+- We’re the only animal welfare organization in B.C. with the authority to enforce animal cruelty laws.
+Our Animal Protection Officers are on the road rescuing animals every day.

 - Whether it’s a wildfire, a pandemic or somebody fleeing domestic violence, we’re here to help animals (and their humans) in emergencies.